Boostcom/docs.loyalty.boostcom.no/source/includes/api_v3.md

 Revokes a token (access or refresh).

-Always returns an empty response (even if given token is invalid).
+Always returns an empty JSON object (even if given token is invalid).

 ### POST Parameters (JSON)